What Is The Difference Between API and Plugin?

 Despite that standalone plugins are becoming history today, the extension ones are becoming more popular every day.
 Mainly, such plugins are used for website construction and creation.
 For example, WordPress uses them as an additional instrument.

 Once again, they are user-friendly, and plugin functionality provides a lot of possible customization elements.
 As a great bonus, WordPress plugins usually do not require any plugin installation processes, they are literally plugged into the software.
-WordPress offers a library of custom plugins developed by third-person companies or users and WP itself.

 The benefit of such an approach is that most website constructors’ plugins are doing the developers’ job by changing the code, so the end-user has only to choose the needed plug-in and the software will do everything else.